-Michael Plumb is counsel in the firm's Environmental Group, representing clients in environmental litigation claims, regulatory and compliance counseling, and enforcement.
+Michael Plumb represents clients in environmental litigation claims, regulatory and compliance counseling, and enforcement.
 He also represents clients building and permitting new and existing energy infrastructure.

-Within the energy sector, Michael navigates clients through the permitting and siting processes of such infrastructure projects as natural gas transmission pipelines, electricity transmission lines, combined cycle natural gas EGUs, and solar facilities.
+Within the energy sector, Michael helps clients navigate through the permitting and siting processes of such infrastructure projects as natural gas transmission pipelines, electricity transmission lines, combined cycle natural gas EGUs, and solar facilities.

 Prior to attending law school, Michael worked as an environmental engineer specializing in environmental due diligence and regulatory compliance.
 Before joining CSG, Michael was an associate in the environmental practice group of Carter Ledyard & Milburn.

 - Columbia Law School (J.D., Harlan Fiske Stone Scholar, 2008)

 - Loyola Marymount University (M.S.E. in Environmental Engineering, 2003)

 - University of Notre Dame (B.S. in Environmental Geosciences, 2000)

 - New York

 - U.S. District Court, District of New Jersey

 - U.S. District Court, Southern and Eastern Districts of New York